 But do you wear them to Sunday Mass?
 Sadly, many Catholics do.
 Here in San Diego we enjoy beautiful weather year-round, so seeing super-casual attire at Mass is all too common.
-But summertime is worse—and it’s not just the out-of-towners who show up at Mass looking like they’re ready for the beach; it’s parishioners, too.
+But summertime is worse—and it’s not just the out-of-towners who show up at Mass looking as though they’re ready for the beach.
+It’s parishioners, too.

 Communion during the summer can look like a waiting line at Disneyland or a ballgame: a parade of backless dresses, tube-tops, shorts, low-cut tops, strapless tops and dresses, tight skirts and jeggings, miniskirts and flip-flops.
 And it’s not just the women who dress inappropriately at Mass.
 Men need to be checked, too.
 Enough with the torn T-shirts, saggy jeans, chest-baring tank tops, ball caps, flip-flops that expose gnarled toes, swimming trunks, shorts, and hairy legs.
 Ick.

 As a kid, I remember going to church during the summer, when the temperatures were pushing ninety, and I never saw one person at church wearing anything close to beach attire.
 Church was for wearing your Sunday best.
 Even on the hottest of Sundays, my mom and my sister and I would wear nice summery dresses; no matter what the temperature, my dad would wear his suit and wingtips.
 Wearing shorts to church was unheard of.
 No air-conditioning in the church, either.
 We got through it.
 Honestly, when it’s blistering hot, no matter how much you take off, it’s still blistering hot.
 Wearing appropriate lightweight clothing will keep you just as cool as a tank top and shorts.
 That’s why the “it’s too hot to wear anything but shorts to church” excuse falls flat.